merlynmp/AdultDataClassification/README.md

 Hello!
 This is a Machine Learning project that I wanted to indulge in

-Using 1994 data from the US Census, I wanted to classify between Non-female and Female
+Using 1994 data from the US Census, I wanted to classify between gender

 I cleaned the dataset with Numpy and Pandas